KaiPereira/portfolio/src/lib/posts/boreal.md

 We then went out to science world for lunch, where we had kind of like an information presentation for the train, and then we all fooled around at the playground, must've been very interesting seeing 50 kids all with yellow buffs with "hackclub" on them running around a playground!

 I had also forgotten to pack my passport though, so I met up with one of my family members who brought me my passport.
-Luckily they were going to a day trip in Vancouver, and luckily I noticed, because if I didn't have it, I would've had lots of trouble flying back to Vancouver from Montreal!
+Luckily they were going to a day trip in Vancouver, and thank goodness I noticed, because if I didn't have it, I would've had lots of trouble flying back to Vancouver from Montreal!

 ![Pasted image 20250828225130.png](/images/Pasted%20image%2020250828225130.png)

 We then headed back to the VIA rail station to begin our journey...
 We all hopped into a group photo, and then we made our way to our train and finally departed.

-Looking back it all seems like a blur, but it was a really exciting and pivotal moment in my life.
+I was pretty adrenaline rushed and pretty excited so it was all like a blur...
 This was my first time doing something like this (aside from some smaller local hackathons) and it just changes your mindset so much on life.
 ![Pasted image 20250828225333.png](/images/Pasted%20image%2020250828225333.png)

 On board, we were presented with our rooms, and then toured around the train a bit to get used to the different rooms, and then the train left on it's merry way.